juehao0816/Taboola-Take-home-challenge/Documents/Git/Taboola takehome/Solution.md

 		}
 		return false;
 	}
-// Time Complexity: The worst case is O(n) since we have to loop through the inputArray.
+// Time Complexity: The worst case is O(n) since we have to loop through the input.
 //Space Complexity: O(1)
 ```
 \